Last Updated on9 minutes to read

 Bonus: Giving entries for shares in social media widens the campaign, and more people can learn of the programs as customers share to their friends in their social sites.
 The drive is suitable for cementing loyalty, if you want more people to participate in your refer-a-friend campaign, simply have them share with their networks and reward those who provided the most shares.

 A refer-a-friend campaign is among the most effective of marketing tools.
 It is advisable to choose an idea that is desirable and discoverable.
-The campaign is a selling point and a way for new customers to join your brand.
+The program is a selling point and a way for new customers to join your brand.
 Making your refer-a-friend program discoverable, having a great landing page, a nice refer a friend pop up, and retargeting customers who visit the page and do not refer friends by giving more than another opportunity generates more referrals later.

 As you can see, most of these ideas can be scalable and grow with your business.
 The more referrals you receive, the more ideas you can implement to reach to the next level.